WHYAMERICASUCKS.COM

 FDA's February 17, 2026 advisory says eight lots of RAAW Energy and related raw diets carried contamination concerns tied to Salmonella, Listeria monocytogenes, or both.
 FDA's September 3, 2025 notice also tied two lots of RAWR Raw Cat Food Chicken Eats to H5N1 contamination findings.

-These are different products and different hazards, but they point in the same direction: raw pet food keeps generating the kind of events that require urgent public warnings.
+These are different products and different hazards, but they point in the same direction.
+The category keeps producing the kind of events that trigger public-health-style warnings, rapid product identification, and lot-specific cautions to consumers.

 FDA's raw-pet-food safety page says the agency tested 196 raw pet-food samples in its study and found contamination rates high enough to warn that raw diets can expose pets and people to pathogens.

-That does not mean every raw diet will make an animal sick.
-It does mean the burden of proof should be on the companies selling the purity story, not on pet owners trying to reverse-engineer what went wrong after an illness.
+The burden of proof sits with the companies selling the purity story, not with pet owners trying to reverse-engineer what went wrong after an illness, a recall notice, or a veterinary emergency.

 FDA's complaint guidance tells pet owners to preserve the original package, lot code, storage details, and veterinary records.
 That is because the public record only gets stronger when contaminated products can be traced to the exact lot and manufacturing window.